 Fighting Patriarchy To Pursue Her Dreams

 In an interview, Manya said, “I was 15 when I watched the Miss India Pageant for the first time–I thought, ‘I’m going to win that crown someday and make Papa proud.’
 But coming from a patriarchal family, I was told that women are lesser than men.
 Tauji would say, ‘Ladkiyon ko padhai karke bhi shaadi hi karni padti hai.’
-But when I told Papa, ‘I want to compete for a beauty pageant’, he said, ‘Keep working hard and you’ll get there!’
+But when I told Papa, ‘I want to compete in a beauty pageant’, he said, ‘Keep working hard and you’ll get there!’
 So during my graduation, I auditioned for over 10 pageants, but they’d say, ‘Shakal achi nahi hai’ or ‘You don’t even know English’ Things weren’t easy at home either–Papa had mortgaged our jewellery to pay my fees.
-So if I’d need money to buy clothes, I moped floors and observed how people carried themselves, how they’d dress up, talk to each other.
+So if I’d need money to buy clothes, I moped floors and observed how people carried themselves, how they’d dress up, and talk to each other.
 It was a massive learning for me for the entire year that I worked there.”

 Privilege and money do not guarantee success and Manya Singh is the perfect example of this.
 Her perseverance, determination, hard work and zeal have brought her lifelong dream to fruition.
 Her humble background is not representative of chains bounding her but depicts her strength.
 Manya Singh is not only an inspiration for girls and women from an underprivileged section of Indian society but also a hero for those who seek to break the rules of patriarchy and prejudice.

 Read the editor’s column about the rise of a small-town girl here.